pizzast/basic-blogger-template/README.md

 * HTML & CSS
 * XML
-* Javascript (optional, if you need your Blog more interractive you need a Javascript.
+* Javascript (optional, if you need your Blog more interractive you need a Javascript).

 ### Authors